coozila/dragonflydb/SECURITY.md

 The report will be handled by maintainers with committer and release permissions.
 Feedback will be provided within 3 business days, including a detailed plan to investigate the issue and any potential workarounds.

-Please do not report non-security-impacting bugs through this channel; use GitHub issues for all non-security-related bugs.
+Do not report non-security-impacting bugs through this channel; use GitHub issues for all non-security-related bugs.

 ## Proposed Report Content

 When reporting a vulnerability, please provide a descriptive title and include the following information in the description:

-- Basic identity information, such as your name and affiliation or company.
+- **Identity Information**: Your name and affiliation or company.
-- Detailed steps to reproduce the vulnerability (POC scripts, screenshots, and logs are all helpful).
+- **Reproduction Steps**: Detailed steps to reproduce the vulnerability (POC scripts, screenshots, and logs are all helpful).
-- A description of the effects of the vulnerability on this project and related hardware/software configurations, enabling maintainers to reproduce it.
+- **Impact Description**: A description of the effects of the vulnerability on this project and related hardware/software configurations.
-- How the vulnerability affects the project's usage and an estimation of the attack surface.
+- **Usage Impact**: Explanation of how the vulnerability affects the project's usage and an estimation of the attack surface.
-- A list of other projects or dependencies that were used in conjunction with this project to produce the vulnerability.
+- **Dependencies**: A list of other projects or dependencies that were used in conjunction with this project to produce the vulnerability.

 ## When to Report a Vulnerability

+You should report a vulnerability:

 - When you believe this project has a potential security vulnerability.
 - When you suspect a potential vulnerability but are unsure if it impacts this project.